abarcenas29/dmp-v4/README.md

 dmp-v4
 ======

+Deremoe.com Version 4

-This is the theme that Deremoe.com is using, created by our Technical Head Aldrich Barcenas.
+This is the theme that Deremoe.com is using, created by our Technical Head [Aldrich Barcenas](http://github.com/abarcenas29).

-Notice that since this is a fork of the site, I'm adding changes that might reflect on the website.
+You can check out the end product at <http://deremoe.com>.